Celebration of the Arts in Howard County

 The Arts Council established the Rising Star award in 2003 to provide opportunities for emerging performing artists with roots in Howard County and to assist them in the development and practice of their art.
 Selected applicants will be auditioned and 10 artists will be selected as finalists.
 Each finalist performs at the Celebration of the Arts gala.
 Audience members then vote to decide the winner and the announcement is made on stage!

-Congratulations to the 2013 Rising Star Award winner, Margaret Kudirka.
+Congratulations to the 2014 Rising Star Award winner, Steven Eddy.

 Each year, the Arts Council honors individuals and businesses for making significant contributions to the arts in Howard County.
 Nominations can be made in three categories:

-The 2012 recipients were Bruce Nelson for Outstanding Artist, Shawn Costello for Outstanding Arts Educator, and Kevin Kelehan for Outstanding Community Supporter of the Arts.
-Pat and Steve Teller were honored with the Legacy in the Arts Award.
+The 2013 recipients were Bruce Casteel for Outstanding Artist, Raissa Howera for Outstanding Arts Educator, and Toba Dobkin Barth for Outstanding Community Supporter of the Arts.

 Each year the Celebration showcases delectable edibles from area restaurants and caterers.
 Our Food Sponsors are encouraged to create an artistic display table that promotes their business and adds to the excitement of the evening.
 Each year we honor three food sponsors with outstanding presentation awards.
-The 2013 awards were given to Wegmans, Absolutely Perfect Catering, and Iron Bridge Wine Company.
+The 2014 awards were given to Absolutely Perfect Catering (1st), Putting on the Ritz (2nd), and Wegmans (3rd).

-(Photo, courtesy of Lee Waxman: Wegmans received first place in the Outstanding Food Presentation Awards at the 2013 Celebration of the Arts)
+(Photo, courtesy of Lee Waxman: Absolutely Perfect Catering received first place in the Outstanding Food Presentation Awards at the 2014 Celebration of the Arts)

 The Silent Art Auction is the visual arts component of the Celebration.
 The Rouse Company Foundation Gallery provides the perfect setting to showcase the stunning work of artists who live, work or study in Howard County.
-The breadth of style and medium of the two- and three-dimensional artwork in this exhibit is amazing – 2013's Auction included over 122 pieces from 93 artists!
+The breadth of style and medium of the two- and three-dimensional artwork in this exhibit is amazing – 2014's Auction included 120 pieces from 89 artists!
 Proceeds from the Auction are split 50-50 with the artists, providing bidders with a unique opportunity to purchase a beautiful piece of art while supporting the arts of Howard County.

 2014 Celebration of the Arts $10,000 Title Sponsor: